 Lissandra laning against a Yasuo is a great lane to pressure for her lead and enough CC and damage to aid you in killing off Yasuo.
 With a gank or two under your belt, you’ll have regained your lost lead and helped a strong ally regain strength.
 On the opposite hand if your Garen top is feeding the enemy Riven, this is a lane you must avoid.
 Two weak champions vs a champion who snowballs will end up sending you both to the fountain.

 Mute any allies who start flaming from the get go, preserve your mental!
 Some people are in league to make life worse for everyone else.
 Do not engage them in a verbal banter, you do not have to like your teammates, only win with them.

-If there are no lanes you can gank, this is perfectly fine as you can focus on power farming.
-Try to prioritize Krugs as this camp has a large amount of XP and CS that you can use to regain momentum.
+If there are no lanes you can gank, try to prioritize clearing on spawn to maximize the respawn cycles.
 If you are cleared with your jungle camps, grab an Oracle Lens and Control Wards to deny the enemy jungler momentum to gank your lanes and force objectives.
-Dragons are often unwarded near spawn, and Rift Herald is ignored.
+Dragon s are often unwarded near spawn, and Rift Herald is ignored.